-The affirmative vote of at least 80% of the voting power of all shares of the outstanding stock of the Company entitled to vote generally in the election of directors (currently, our common stock and our Series A Convertible Preferred Stock, voting together as a single class), is required to approve the directors' proposal to amend and restate the Company's charter to eliminate the classification of the Board and provide for annual election of all directors elected at or after the Company's charter and bylaws, as given effect under Maryland law, abstentions and broker "non-votes" will have the effect of votes against the proposal to amend and restate the Company's charter.
+The affirmative vote of at least 80% of the voting power of all shares of the outstanding stock of the Company entitled to vote generally in the election of directors (currently, our common stock and our Series A Convertible Preferred Stock, voting together as a single class), is required to approve the directors' proposal to amend and restate the Company's charter to eliminate the classification of the Board and provide for annual election of all directors elected at or after the Company's 2017 Annual Meeting of Stockholders.
+Pursuant to the Company's charter and bylaws, as given effect under Maryland law, abstentions and broker "non-votes" will have the effect of votes against the proposal to amend and restate the Company's charter.